xinyuwang-nus/WanderHub/README.md

 WanderHub is open-source and built with a modular architecture for scalability, maintainability, and ease of integration.
 The backend, developed using Node.js and MongoDB, ensures robust data management and secure operations, while the React.js-based frontend delivers a responsive and visually captivating user interface.

 Join us in redefining the way the world travels with WanderHub!
-The Link of Deployment: https://wanderhub-1115-0807.vercel.app/
+The Link of Deployment is https://wanderhub-1115-0807.vercel.app/

 # Table of Contents